cjsostad/designatedlands_main/README.md

 ### Federal Exclusion

 Three of the 42 designation layers originate from **federal** jurisdiction (National Parks, National Wildlife Areas, Migratory Bird Sanctuaries).
 Because this analysis focuses on **provincially-managed** lands and the federal sources are drawn from a separate data repository with different update cycles, these layers are excluded by default.
-The `jurisdiction` column in the source CSV identifies federal sources, and the `--exclude-federal` / `--no-exclude-federal` flag controls their inclusion at runtime.
+The `jurisdiction` column in the source CSV identifies federal sources, and the `--exclude-federal` / `--no-exclude-federal` flag controls their inclusion at runtime, alternatively default settings can be hardcoded at the top of main.py.
 Excluding federal sources does not affect the process_order numbering of remaining layers — the original ordinal values are preserved to maintain consistency across runs.

 ### Date-Based Change Detection